mqwilber/2015-04-17-ucsb/lessons/shell/shell_tutorial.md

 As you perform the above steps, there are two very useful productivity shortcuts for working in the shell that you should try out.
 The first is called tab completion.
-After you create the `workshop` directory, for example, try typing `cd bo` and then hitting tab - you'll see that the shell fills in the rest of the directory or file name for you (if there are multiple options that start with those letters, your shell will either show you all of the options or do nothing - in either case, you'll need to enter more letters and press tab
+After you create the `workshop` directory, for example, try typing `cd wo` and then hitting tab - you'll see that the shell fills in the rest of the directory or file name for you (if there are multiple options that start with those letters, your shell will either show you all of the options or do nothing - in either case, you'll need to enter more letters and press tab